Tiqa/redux-polyglot/README.md

-# Redux Polyglot
+# redux-polyglot

 Toolset (actions, reducer, middleware, enhancer, selectors) for use polyglot with redux.

 ## Installation

-You can NOT YET install AT Tracker using npm:
+You can NOT YET install redux-polyglot using npm:

     npm install redux-polyglot